mako-framework/docs/04_databases_sql/02_query_builder.md

 	->where('name', '!=', 'John Doe')
 	->all();

-	// You can also use the Subquery class if you need a specific table alias
+You can also use the Subquery class instead of a closure if you need a specific table alias.

 	$persons = $query->table
 	(